 The Johns Hopkins Outpatient Intensive Post-Acute Rehabilitation Program is designed to meet the continuing rehabilitation needs of those who have experienced a prolonged hospital stay or acute illness and continue to struggle with being able to return to their previous baseline of function and activity.
 Patients may have already received rehabilitation services while in the acute care, inpatient or home settings, but feel like their abilities are not where they should be.
 If you think you could benefit from ongoing rehabilitation to return to your previous level of function and activity, our team of rehabilitation specialists can help.

 Continuum of Care in Rehabilitation: Why Choose Johns Hopkins

 - Studies have shown that prolonged hospitalization, especially with an ICU stay, often results in impairments to strength, endurance and function that can be long-lasting in many people.

 - Our Outpatient Intensive Post-Acute Rehabilitation team includes therapists with specialized training to work with patients who have experienced an acute illness or have a complex medical diagnosis that limits their mobility and function.

 - A rehabilitation specialist who is board certified in cardiovascular and pulmonary physical therapy leads the program

 Conditions We Treat

-- Any medical condition complicated by an extended hospital stay
+- Any medical or surgical condition complicated by an extended hospital stay

 - Post-intensive care syndrome (PICS)